Get Rid of Those Snakes!

 2. Contain your Overgrowth and Care for your Yard

 In addition to hiding in tall grass, snakes will hide in yard debris.
 Tall grasses and shrubs are two ideal hiding spots for these reptiles.
-They also tend to hide away in storage sheds, piles of wood, or in fallen branches and limbs.
+They also tend to hide away in storage sheds, wood piles, or fallen branches and limbs.
 Proceed with caution when removing and clearing your property to avoid any snake bites.

 3. Know Where They Hide

-A key way to catch a snake on your property is knowing where they hide.
+Understanding where snakes hide is fundamental to getting rid of snakes on your property.
 Snakes will often cozy up near heat or water sources.
 These reptiles are often fond of small places, like boxes, and can be found near or behind appliances.
 Other species like to find high and out-of-reach areas, so be wary of any ledges.
-If you know where to find them, you can be ready for them.
+You can be ready for them if you know where to find them.

 How to Get Rid of Snakes in Yard & House (9 Tips)- they hide in high grass